classiebit/addchat-codeigniter-pro-docs/resources/docs/1.0/admin/admin-panel.md

 # Dashboard

-Dashboard coming soon in next version.
-The dashboard will contain a lot of monitioring features.
+Dashboard coming soon in the next version and will be coming with a lot of monitoring features.

-> {primary} We're gonna add charts and graphs on the dashboard in the next upcoming version.
+> {success} We're gonna add Charts and Graphs for advanced monitoring

----

-> {success} You can also submit a feature request according to your needs.

 ---